Why Trump is signing an executive action on mining the deep ocean

 Companies and some countries have long pushed to mine the potentially lucrative deep-sea deposits.

-The order will allow companies to bypass the International Seabed Authority, the UN-backed regulatory responsible for setting the rules which will govern this nascent industry.
+The order would allow companies to bypass the International Seabed Authority, the UN-backed regulatory responsible for setting the rules which will govern this nascent industry.

+The ISA has been trying to develop a mining code since 2021 but has yet to formalize one due to differences between countries over the potential impacts.

 Scientists warn that mining the deep ocean, the planet’s least known ecosystem, could cause irreparable harm to marine life.
 Dozens of countries have called for a pause or some form of ban on deep sea mining until more is known about its impacts.

-Deep sea mining companies say concerns are exaggerated and that deep sea mining offers a more sustainable way to extract these metals and minerals than land-based mining, which has well-documental environmental and human rights problems.
+Deep sea mining companies say concerns are exaggerated and that mining the ocean offers a more sustainable way to extract these metals and minerals than land-based mining, which has well-documental environmental and human rights problems.

 The-CNN-Wire

-Note: This story has been updated with Trump signing the executive order.